 The student will email me when they have completed their incomplete and want their grade submitted.
 The grading standards will remain unchanged.
-Please be aware that incomplete grades convert to an F after one year.
+Please be aware that incomplete grades convert to an F after one year and that the terms of this contract may not be satisfied through another instructor.